Actindo-AG/Documentation/POS/UserInterface/02b_Stores.md

 **Pay desks**

 - [Add]
     Click this button to add a pay desk to the store.
-The *Create pay desk* window is displayed.
+The *Create pay desk* window is displayed, see [Create pay desk](#create-pay-desk).

 - *Name*
     Name of the pay desk.